-By overlaying Project design with cadastral data, the Consultant was able to produce the expected impacts on structures present on privately owned parcels listed in the Expropriation Elaborate for Municipality of Prizren.
-It is expected that one privately owned parcel in Cadastral Municipality of Landovicë will be affected by structure take in the amount of 83.12 m2 (which constitutes 37% of the total structure area).
-However, based on the survey, the impacted structure is not residential and therefore no physical displacement of the formal land owner is foreseen by the Project.
-Other parcels are expected to be impacted by land take only.
+By overlaying Project design with cadastral data, the Consultant was also able to produce the expected impacts on structures present on privately parcels listed in the Expropriation Elaborate, as shown in Table 5.
+Based on the survey, the impacted structures presented below are not residential and therefore no physical displacement of the formal land owners is foreseen by the Project Other parcels, not listed in this table are expected to be impacted by land take only.
 However, the magnitude of impact to formal PAPs will be verified during the expropriation process in line with the Expropriation Law, during the valuation of property, and this is indicative information only.
-Detailed information on the magnitude of these impacts is elaborated in the following sections.